nitkanikita21/project-survival/docs/SKILLS.md

 ### Skill properties

 - `maxLevel` - maximum level for this skill
-- `baseExpGrowth` - the base increment exp number of this skill
+- `baseExpGrowth` - the base experience increment number of this skill
 - `expGrowthModifier` - experience gain modifier for each level of this skill
 - `baseMaxExpAmount` - base maximum amount of experience of this skill
 - `maxExpAmountModifier` - a modifier for the maximum experience gain per level of this skill